Richard Seddon: Style of government

 Sir Carl Berendsen recalled seeing Seddon in 1906 as a Department of Education junior innocently bearing what was an unwelcome document.
 A replacement was needed for a small native school.
 The inspectors had picked out three outstanding candidates, but Seddon picked out the last on the lengthy list; he had no academic qualifications and had just been released from gaol for embezzlement.
 When the Premier appointed the gentlemen from gaol, Departmental officials returned the papers and called attention to his criminal record.
 Berendsen cowered in the corner while with a snarl Seddon grasped his pen and wrote once more in very large letters, "Appoint Mr X".
 Berendsen noted though that when an Editor was required for the new School Journal, Departmental officials had agreed on the best man, but the Massey Government (which had replaced the Liberal Government) was "quite shameless in devotion to the principle of the loaves and fishes... and the Minister of the day appointed the third choice".

-As Minister of Native Affairs, Seddon took a generally "sympathetic" but "paternalistic" approach.
-As Minister of Immigration, he was well known for his hostility to Chinese immigration – the so-called "Yellow Peril" was an important part of his populist rhetoric, and he compared Chinese people to monkeys.
-In his first political speech in 1879 he had declared New Zealand did not wish her shores to be "deluged with Asiatic Tartars.
-I would sooner address white men than these Chinese.
-You can't talk to them, you can't reason with them.
-All you can get from them is 'No savvy'."